iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/03_Real_River.rst

 Setting Calculation Condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | From the menu bar, select :menuselection:`Calculation Condition --> Settings` to open the calculation condition setting window, and set the parts surrounded by red frames as follows.
-| Other Calculation Condition can be left as default.
+| Other calculation condition can be left as default.

 .. figure:: images/03/GELATO/setting_01.png
    :width: 600pt